-During the medieval times in Europe, various cruel torture devices were invented for different purposes.
-Most importantly, these devices were invented and improved upon when the institution of Inquisition was in full force during the late medieval times.
-Some of the most brutal torture devices used during this period include Brazen Bull, Scold’s Bridle, Rack, Chair of Torture, Pear of Anguish, Breast Ripper, and others.
-One of the most brutal and most commonly used devices was called Judas Cradle which was also known by the alternate names of Judas Chair and the Guided Cradle.
+Some of the most brutal torture devices used during this period include the Brazen Bull, Chair of Torture, Rack, Pear of Anguish, and others.
+One of the most brutal and most commonly used devices was called the Judas Cradle which was also known by the alternate names of Judas Chair and the Guided Cradle.

 The Judas Cradle was a pyramid-shaped wooden device onto which the victim was placed at the top of the pyramid.
 His or her hands and legs would be tied so that the weight could not be shifted elsewhere.
 The victims’ feet were commonly tied with each other with the goal of increasing the pain whenever there was a movement of the feet.